 Ball change: a quick 2 step action with the feet.
 Place one foot behind the other and place the weight of the body onto the ball of that foot.
 Then transfer the weight of the body onto the ball of the front foot.

 Beat: The beat of the music or sound that you are using.
-Dancers usually move on the beat (counts 1, 2, 3, 4 and so on) although sometimes the action occur on the off-beat, giving the movements a syncopated rhythm.
+Dancers usually move on the beat (counts 1, 2, 3, 4 and so on) although sometimes the action occurs on the off-beat, giving the movements a syncopated rhythm.

 Body parts: The parts of the body that are moving or still.
 Some dances focus mostly on the arms, legs / feet and head.
 In creative dance we like to use the whole body including: hips, shoulders, ears, tummies and face.
 It can be very useful to think about using a variety of body parts when choreographing your own dances to add interest to both performer and spectator.